 Uh-oh!
 Your child has a cavity?

 No worries, we offer a variety of treatment solutions to assist your child's experience in being positive, comfortable and successful!
-Learn more about the following options availble during the treatment:
+Learn more about the following options availble.

 Based on the scale of the treatment and the child's behavior, the doctor may recommend using nitrous oxide to minimize fear and enhance communication between the doctor and patient.
 This option efficiently reduces mild pain and anxiety while causing a feeling of euphoria.
 In children, minimizing the amount of perceived pain and anxiety may expedite the delivery of dental procedures that are not particularly uncomfortable, but require that the patient stay still for the length of the appointment.
 Nitrous oxide is a safe alternative to managing children who have anxiety with little to no side effects.